busayyyo/personal-blog/site/content/_index.md

 ---
-title: U_XYZ
+title: UX_YZ
-subtitle: let's see if this changes anything.
+subtitle: "let's see if this changes anything."
+description: "Design, words and code"
 image: /img/astro-astronomy-background-956999.jpg
 blurb:
   heading: God knows i'm tired of this shit